Bartozzz/json-overrides/README.md

 import override from "json-overrides";

 let obj = {
-  a: "I'm a default value!",
+  a: "Default a value",
-  b: "I'll never change!",
+  b: "Default b value",

   overrides: {
     projectA: {
-      a: "I'm a default value for project A!"
+      a: "a value for projectA",
     },

     projectB: {
-      a: "I'm a default value for project B!"
+      a: "a value for projectB",
     },

     projectC: {
-      a: "I'm a default value for project B!",
+      a: "a value for projectC",
-      b: "... or will I?"
+      b: "b value for projectC",
-    }
+    },
-  }
+  },
 };

 override(obj, "projectA");
 // {
-//   a: "I'm a default value for project A!",
+//   a: "a value for projectA",
-//   b: "I'll never change!"
+//   b: "Default b value"
 // }

 override(obj, "projectB");
 // {
-//   a: "I'm a default value for project B!",
+//   a: "a value for projectB",
-//   b: "I'll never change!"
+//   b: "Default b value"
 // }

 override(obj, "projectC");
 // {
-//   a: "I'm a default value for project C!",
+//   a: "a value for projectC",
-//   b: "... or will I?"
+//   b: "b value for projectC"
 // }

 override(obj, "projectD");